I-Ninja: Plot

+Development

+The game was announced on 5 November 2002, as part of a two-game deal between publisher Namco Hometek and developer Argonaut Games.
+Initially announced only for the PlayStation 2 and GameCube, an Xbox version was announced on 4 August 2003.
+On 3 July, Namco Hometek announced that Don Bluth and Gary Goldman would handle the game's 3D cutscenes.
+On 25 September, it was announced that Sony Computer Entertainment would publish the game in Europe as a PlayStation 2 exclusive.

 Reception

 The GameCube and Xbox versions received "generally favorable reviews", while the PlayStation 2 version received "average" reviews, according to the review aggregation website Metacritic.

 IGN's Douglass C. Perry said, "I-Ninja packs so much personality and attitude into its formulaic design that its charm and personality lift it above the fray of me-too titles."
 GameSpot reviewer Ryan Davis said, "At first glance, I-Ninja may appear to be a simple action game designed for kids, but in reality, it is anything but.
 The visual style may seem kid-friendly, but the level of challenge I-Ninja has to offer keeps the game interesting for a wider audience."
+Pong Sifu of GamePro said of the PlayStation 2 version, "An innocuous, lighthearted romp that's been done, and done much better with plumbers, hedgehogs, and marsupials, what really makes I-Ninja more Michael Dudikoff than Sonny Chiba are the cheap-shot challenges that make you replay levels, only against a clock...woah."

-The game's protagonist has been included on the lists of video gaming's top 10 ninja characters by 1UP.com in 2004 and PC World in 2010.
+The game's protagonist has been included on the lists of video gaming's top 10 ninja characters by 1Up.com in 2004 and PC World in 2010.